counternote/counternote/README.md

 For codeability, everything is written in ASCII which is easily interpreted by computers and backed up with git.
 However, great care has been taken to make notational aspects not feel like code.
 Raw numbers for duration and pitch have been eliminated — the few numbers that exist in the notation are ordinal ones to label the bars.
 No function invocations are necessary to make a sound.
 And the control flow of the notation is at least as simple as staff notation.

 For shareability, everything is just a string of plaintext, easily shared via text message.
 There is no need to translate it into a human consumable format and back to a computer-readable one, no heavy filetype to send and store, no binary blobs to contend with.
-What you see it what you get.
+What you see is what you get.

 ***